-- 8.5 In Scotland, the system is not classified as 'non-combustible' and may be used on buildings more than 1 m from a boundary and, on houses, 1 m or less from a boundary.
-With minor exceptions, the system should be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance. - 8.6 The system should not be used on any building with a storey more than 11 m above the ground, or on any entertainment or assembly building with a total storey area more than 500 m^2 , or on any hospital or residential care building with a total storey area more than 200 m^2 . - 8.7 For application to second storey walls and above, at least one stainless steel fixing per square metre should be used, and fire barriers are recommended in line with compartment walls and floors as advised in BRE Report BR 135: 2013 (see Figure 2 of this Certificate).
+8.5 In Scotland, the system is not classified as non-combustible and may be used on buildings more than 1 m from a boundary and, on houses, 1 m or less from a boundary.
+With minor exceptions, the system should be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance.

+8.6 In Scotland, the system should not be used on any building with a storey more than 11 m above the ground, or on any entertainment or assembly building with a total storey area more than 500 m2, or on any hospital or residential care building with a total storey area more than 200 m2.

+8.7 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre and fire barriers in line with compartment walls and floors as advised in BRE Report BR 135: 2013 (see Figure 2).